 According to University policy F69-24, "Students should attend all meetings of their classes, not only because they are responsible for material discussed therein, but because active participation is frequently essential to insure maximum benefit for all members of the class.
 Attendance per se shall not be used as a criterion for grading."

-Success in a math course is based on the expectation that students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or other course related activitites.
+Success in a math course is based on the expectation that students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or other course related activities.

-Learning Objectives for classes meeting the Mathematical Concepts General Education Requirement
+Learning Objectives for Classes Meeting the Mathematical Concepts General Education Requirement

-- use mathematical methods to solve quantitative problems, including those presented in verbal form
+- Use mathematical methods to solve quantitative problems, including those presented in verbal form

-- use mathematics to solve real life problems
+- Use mathematics to solve real life problems

-- arrive at conclusions based on numerical and graphical data
+- Arrive at conclusions based on numerical and graphical data